rgeissen/trusted-data-agent/README.md

 ### System Overview

-The Trusted Data Agent is built on a modern, asynchronous client-server architecture with four primary layers:
+The Uderia Platform is built on a modern, asynchronous client-server architecture with four primary layers:

 ```
 ┌──────────┐      ┌─────────────┐      ┌──────────┐      ┌─────┐      ┌─────────┐